borjasotomayor/icpc-midcentral-usa-website/contest/rules.rst

 Number of Problems
 ------------------

-We are required to have at least six problems, and we will never have more than nine.
+Historically, the Mid-Central problem set has had at least nine problems, but has sometimes had more than that.
 The exact number will be posted on the home page a few days before the contest.

 Reference Materials
 -------------------